msft-mirror-aosp/platform.external.autotest/server/site_tests/provision_CheetsUpdate/README.md

 ## Updating the autotest

-After you submit your changes, [Chrome OS lab deputy will push it to prod](https://sites.google.com/a/google.com/chromeos/for-team-members/infrastructure/chromeos-admin/push-to-prod).
+After you submit your changes, [ChromeOS lab deputy will push it to prod](https://sites.google.com/a/google.com/chromeos/for-team-members/infrastructure/chromeos-admin/push-to-prod).
-Send a heads up to [Chrome OS lab deputy](https://sites.google.com/a/google.com/chromeos/for-team-members/infrastructure/chrome-os-infrastructure-deputy) that this change is there.
+Send a heads up to [ChromeOS lab deputy](https://sites.google.com/a/google.com/chromeos/for-team-members/infrastructure/chrome-os-infrastructure-deputy) that this change is there.